Natural Bridge (album)

 Natural Bridge is an album by American banjoist Béla Fleck, released in 1982.
-Bela Fleck was a young bluegrass player whose work with such bands as Spectrum and the New Grass Revival pushed the envelope of bluegrass tradition and contributed to the development of the New Acoustic movement spearheaded by mandolinist David Grisman, guitarist Tony Rice, and others.
+Bela Fleck was a young bluegrass musician whose work with such bands as Spectrum and the New Grass Revival pushed the envelope of bluegrass tradition and contributed to the development of the New Acoustic movement spearheaded by mandolinist David Grisman, guitarist Tony Rice, and others.
 Influenced by Bill Keith and Tony Trischka, he moved the banjo sound much further than anyone could imagine.